We may earn money or products from the companies mentioned in this post.

 Want to try something different for breakfast?
 Maybe some out of the ordinary for dinner tonight?
 Then think about making this recipe for Huevos Rancheros a try.
 Top servings of huevos casserole with mild or spicy salsa and add a kick to your breakfast or dinner.
-Add some sliced fresh tomatoes and ripe avocado wedges and you’ll have a meal that will have everyone the table shouting Olé.
+Add some sliced fresh tomatoes and ripe avocado wedges and you’ll have a meal that will have everyone at the table shouting Olé.

 Huevo is Spanish for “egg.”
 Huevo duros are “hard-boiled eggs,” huevos pasados por agua are “soft-boiled eggs,” huevos escalfados are “poached eggs,” huevos fritos are “fried eggs,” and huevos revueltos are “scrambled eggs.”
 Huevos Rancheros is Spanish for “rancher’s eggs,” although the more common translation is “country-style” eggs.
 Huevos rancheros consists of fried corn tortillas, topped with fried eggs and then a layer of salsa.

 Huevos Rancheros is basically a term used for eggs and tortillas.
 A southwestern favorite that is popular for brunch or supper.
 Egg dishes such as Huevos Rancheros are served in Mexico at “almuezo,” a second breakfast served to ranch hands and farm workers after their early morning chores.
 There really isn’t a set recipe for Huevos Rancheros, just many variations with different accompaniments.

 The basic version of this dish consists of fried corn tortillas, scrambled or fried eggs with a tomato-chili sauce.
 Refried beans, (frijoles refritos), slices of avocado, fried potatoes and chili peppers are common accompaniments.
 Scrambles eggs can be used instead of the fried eggs.